datawire/reference-infrastructure-fabric/README.md

 Before we begin a couple things need to be done on the AWS account.

-1. Get an AWS IAM user and API credentials
+1. Get an AWS IAM user and API credentials.
 Follow [Bootstrapping AWS](docs/aws_bootstrap.md) for instructions on setting up an AWS user or skip this step if you already have a user setup.

-2. Get a domain name for use with the fabric
+2. Get a domain name for use with the fabric.
 Follow [Bootstrapping Route 53](docs/route53_bootstrap.md) for instructions on setting up Route 53 properly or skip this step if you already have a domain setup.

 ### 3. Clone Repository